 You may want to add a bit of sugar to your vinaigrette if you don’t have access to a fine vinegar, though the French will also eat this salade de tomates et fromage with just a drizzle of red wine vinegar, so that’s another option.

 I ate my weight in Caprese salads when in Italy a few years ago, but then two summers ago, I found the same combination of ingredients on numerous French menus.
 Over the past few years, I’ve made myriad French salads as I cooked my way through Dorie Greenspan’s Around My French Table, and this salade de tomates et fromage didn’t ring a bell.
+It’s actually a French version of the Italian Caprese Salad.

 But then I remembered Dorie’s Mozzarella, Tomato and Strawberry Salad and realized it was just another twist on this winning combination of ingredients.
 I’ve also added kalamata olives and served these tomatoes over a bed of spinach.